maubanel/UE5-Lighting/gi-rect/README.md

 ##### `Step 4.`\|`ITL`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now lets look at the magic of Lumen.
 We now have real time global illumination in the engine.
-We can see
+Select the **Directional Light** (Sun) and adjust the **Indirect Lighting Intensity**.
+This adjusts how much the indirect light bounces off surfaces to light up surrounding areas.
+I increased to `100` to show off how much it can affect the lighting but put it back to `20` which is a good amount of indirecdt light.

 https://user-images.githubusercontent.com/5504953/189326383-b6c20801-1054-4230-8661-bf57385772dd.mp4